-By 1850, according to the federal census, there were 60 Black people and 12 "mulattoes" in what is now Beacon, and five Black families who owned their homes: Robert DeWitt, Cornelius Schofield, James F. Brown, have been what is today Rombout Avenue.
+By 1850, according to the federal census, there were 60 Black people and 12 "mulattoes" in what is now Beacon, and five Black families who owned their homes: Robert DeWitt, Cornelius Schofield, James F. Brown, Samuel Lampons and Susan Washington.
+There were two boatmen, a gardener (Brown) and several laborers.
+All the homes appear to have been on the same street, which may have been what is today Rombout Avenue.

 Most Blacks in Dutchess County - about 75 percent - lived in river towns such as Fishkill Landing (Beacon).
 A few Black men found modest economic success, but the vast majority in the 1850 census were identified as tenants, sharecroppers or hired hands.
 Only 15 of the more than 500 Black men in Dutchess whose occupations were recorded owned their own farms.